Jennifer Aniston Sends Love to Ex Justin Theroux in Supportive Message - E! Online

 Austin Pets Alive is an organization that helps saves pets located in the Austin, Texas, area, and Justin's pup is reportedly a rescue from the Southern state.
 The Iron Man 2 screenwriter also reposted Jennifer's image of Kuma, adding, "Thank you Jen! [red-heart emoji]."

-Earlier this month, the man and man's-best-friend also sent love Jen's way in support of the actress' skin care line, Lolavie.
+Earlier this month, the man and man's-best-friend also sent love Jen's way in support of the actress' hair care line, Lolavie.

 "Got our @lolavie," the actor wrote alongside an Instagram Story photo featuring his beauty booty and his pup.